Creating and setting up an EndNote library

 - Position the cursor to the place in you Word document where you want to add your citation.

-- Go to Tools > EndNote X8 > Go to EndNote and open the appropriate EndNote library if its not already open.
+- Click the EndNote X9 tab on the ribbon and then click the Go to EndNote button and open the appropriate EndNote library if its not already open.

 - Highlight the reference you want to cite from your EndNote library by clicking on the reference.